 Problem Sets

 During the course, there will be six problem sets assigned.
 We put a lot of love into these problems so that they can help train you to become gifted practitioners of probability and computer science.
 Use them as practice.
 Doing well on the problem sets is the best way to prepare for life after CS109 (and the exams).
 Each student is to submit individual work on the problem sets.
 The problem sets will often include coding tasks, which will be primarily in python.
 We also strongly encourage you to learn LaTex, which is the interchangable markup language for typing math on a computer.
-We will hold review sessions for those of you who are not familiar with python.
+We will hold review sessions for both.

 After grades are released, you have one week to file a regrade request if you think that points were deducted incorrectly.
 We reserve the right to regrade your entire pset.